Learning Action Conditions from Instructional Manuals for Instruction Understanding: Models

 \subsection{Learning}

-\mypar{Multi-Staged Training.} For different variants of our proposed task (\secref{sec:annot_process}), we can utilize different combinations of the heuristically constructed dataset and the annotated-train-set.
-For the low-resource setting, our models can thus undergo a multi-staged training where they are firstly trained on the constructed training set, and then finetuned on the annotated-set.
-Furthermore, following the \textbf{self-training} paradigm~\cite{xie2020self, du2020self}, the previously obtained models can be utilized to construct \textit{pseudo supervisions} by augmenting their predictions to (and sometimes correcting) the heuristically constructed data to learn a more robust prior to be finetuned on the annotated-set.
+\mypar{Multi-Staged Training.} For different variants of our task (\secref{sec:annot_process}), we can utilize different combinations of the heuristically constructed dataset and the annotated-train-set.
+For the low-resource setting, our models can thus be firstly trained on the constructed training set, and then finetuned on the annotated-set.
+Furthermore, following the \textbf{self-training} paradigm~\cite{xie2020self, du2020self}, the previously obtained model predictions can be utilized to either \textit{augment} (\ie adding linkages) or \textit{correct} (\ie revising linkages) the original heuristically constructed data.
+And hence a second-stage finetuning can be conducted on this model-self-annotated data for improved performance.

-\mypar{Label Balancing.} It is obvious that most of the relations between randomly sampled pairs of text segments will be \texttt{NULL}, and hence the training labels are therefore imbalanced.
-To overcome such an issue, we downsample the negative samples when training the models.
-Specifically, we fill each training mini-batch with equal amount of positive (relations are not \texttt{NULL}) and negative pairs, where the negatives are constructed by either \textit{inverting} the positive pairs or \textit{replacing} one of the segment with another randomly sampled one within the same article that has no relation to the remaining segment.
+\mypar{Label Balancing.} It is obvious that most of the relations between randomly sampled text segment pairs will be \texttt{NULL}, and therefore the training labels are imbalanced.
+To alleviate this, we downsample the negative samples when training the models.
+Specifically, we fill each training mini-batch with equal amount of positive (relations are not \texttt{NULL}) and negative pairs, where the negatives are constructed by either \textit{inverting} the positive pairs or \textit{replacing} one of the segment with another randomly sampled \textit{unrelated} segment within the same article.